 But I am starting big school next year and soon I will be a little fish again.
 I do want to learn more stuff (and how to write more letters), wear a uniform the same as my friends and eat from a lunch box, but I also feel unsure about a few things.
 I have lots of questions.

 Maybe if I tell you, you’ll make me feel better about it?
 Like you and Daddy always do, about everything.

 So OK, here’s what’s on my mind …

 I’m worried I won’t have someone to sit next to

-At kindy I have three best friends.
-But at school, I won’t have them, because you’ve said they are going to a different school.
-So Mummy, who will sit next to me when I do my worksheets or eat my lunch outside?
+At kindy, I have three best friends.
+But at school, I won’t have them because they are going to a different school.
+So who will sit next to me when I do my worksheets or eat my lunch outside?

 I know you keep inviting the two boys in our street over for plays, so are they my new best friends?
 Will they be going to ‘my’ school too?
 And do they also like playing pirates?
 Yes Mummy, I know you always tell me that, “everyone is everyone’s best friend” and I know it’s good to make friends with ALL the children, but I need to know I have some buddies who also like pirates, or if not pirates then Paw Patrol, Lego or at least running really, really fast.
 Then they will be ‘my’ friends.

-So Mummy, just tell me if these boys are going to school with me.
+So can you just tell me if these boys are going to school with me?
 Then I will ask them to sit next to me.